MartynEdge/SQL/README.md

 # SQL

-Simplifies writing a SQL database.
+A wrapper for reading and writing to an SQL database, written in C.